-Prerequisite: 77 in Pre-Calculus H/ 87 in Pre-Calculus CP
+Prerequisite: 85 in Pre-Calculus H/ 90 in Pre-Calculus CP or Department Chair Endorsement

 Two-semester course, sequential to Pre-Calculus, is an introductory college-level course intended for students who desire to enroll in a university Calculus course or in AP Calculus.
-The course contains an examination of polynomials; rational, exponential, trigonometric and logarithmic functions with an emphasis on the study of differential and integral calculus in one variable.
-TI-84+ calculator required.
+The course contains an examination of polynomials; rational, exponential, trigonometric and logarithmic functions with an emphasis on the study of differential and integral calculus in one variable This course is integrated with the TI-84+ calculator.

-0243 CALCULUS/AB ECE Prerequisite: 87 or higher in Pre-Calculus H or Completion of Calculus H 1 Credit This two-semester course, sequential to Pre-Calculus H, prepares students for the Advanced Placement Calculus examination (AB level).
-Topics include: limits and continuity; L'HÔpital's Rule; the differential calculus of algebraic, trigonometric, exponential and logarithmic functions; anti-derivatives of algebraic, trigonometric, exponential and logarithmic functions; techniques of integration, definite integrals and numerical approximations; the solutions of differential equations and their representation by slope field.
+0243 CALCULUS/AB ECE

+Prerequisite: 85 or higher in Pre-Calculus H or Completion of Calculus H or Department Chair Endorsement

+This two-semester course, sequential to Pre-Calculus H, prepares students for the Advanced Placement Calculus examination (AB level).
+Topics include limits and continuity; L'HÔpital's Rule; the differential calculus of algebraic, trigonometric, exponential and logarithmic functions; anti-derivatives of algebraic, trigonometric, exponential and logarithmic functions; anti-derivatives of algebraic, trigonometric, exponential and logarithmic functions; anti-derivatives of algebraic, trigonometric, exponential and logarithmic functions; techniques of integration, definite integrals and numerical approximations; the solutions of differential equations and their representation by slope field.
 The derivative, as the slope of a function at any given point and the definite integral, as the area under a function between any two given points, are regularly graphed and checked on a graphing calculator.
 Applications of derivatives and integrals are explored regularly.
 Students are required to take the AP Exam and course exam.
 ECE exam is optional.
 TI-84+ calculator required.